 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-Remember, Australia’s summer is December to March and their winter is June to September, so the cheapest time of the year to fly to Australia is the low season April to June, Australia’s autumn season.
+Remember, Australia is “down under” so its summer season is December to March and its winter season is June to September.
+The cheapest time of the year to fly to Australia is the low season, April to June, and Australia’s autumn season.